Customer Journey Orchestration: 5 Essential Steps, Tools & Examples (2026 Guide)

 Use A/B testing, multivariate testing, and machine learning-powered optimization to continuously refine your customer journeys based on performance data and changing customer behaviors.

-Once it has the data it needs, a traditional journey orchestration engine can help marketers manage and curate the customer journey in one place, rather than building campaigns and executing them individually across different channels.
+A journey orchestration engine is a technology platform built to help you map out your customer journey with customer analytics and omnichannel campaign orchestration.
+Once it has the data it needs, a journey orchestration engine lets marketers manage and curate the customer journey in one place, rather than building campaigns and executing them individually across different channels.

 • Real-time customer journey analytics.
 Capturing insights in real time is essential.
 You need holistic reporting with a high-level overview, as well as deep analyses with customizable metrics and dashboards.